Firewall Protection Profiles

 When you enable baseline learning, the system establishes a baseline for network performance during normal operations.
 Flow baselines are established at regular intervals by analyzing network statistics and identifying new patterns based on observed data.
 The default interval for baseline learning is 14 days, but you can set the interval to 7-56 days.
 Baseline calculations are based on a snapshot of a combination of metrics and are computed in the background.

-The baselines provide a way to continuously collect and aggregate data about your network that you can use to assess network zone capacities and platform performance levels.
+The baselines provide a way to continuously collect and aggregate data about your network.
+Use this data to assess network zone capacities and platform performance levels.
 The baselines are also used to build the graphs and charts found on Flow Baselines and Flow Baseline Trends.

 You can enable baseline learning without adding any firewall protection profiles.
-However, if you plan to use the Auto rate limit or Smart burst DoS thresholds, you must enable baseline learning, as baseline calculations are used to calculate targets for both.
+To use the Auto rate limit or Smart burst DoS thresholds, you must enable baseline learning because baseline calculations are used to calculate targets for both.
 Baseline learning, Auto rate limit, and Smart burst all require either an AS (Advanced Security) license or an AAS-DTD (Dynamic Threat Defense) license.

 NOTE: To disable baseline learning, you must first remove any firewall protection profiles that use Auto rate limit or Smart burst.
 If these are not removed before you disable baseline learning, a notification appears on the screen, and you cannot proceed with disabling the feature.